davestewart/vuex-pathify/docs/guide/options.md

 #### `resolver`

 - Type: String | Function
-- Default: "common"
+- Default: "standard"

-The **resolver** option helps determine how Pathify should map Pathify operations to Vuex store members:
+The **resolver** option helps determine how Pathify should map Pathify operations to Vuex store members.

+You can choose from a couple of common presets, or provide a custom function.

 See the [resolver](/guide/resolvers.md) page for more details.